 Your insurance rates won’t be the same as everyone else.
-Insurance companies use a wide variety of factors to determine your rates.
-These factors are usually small details about you that help insurers assess your risk as a customer and driver.
-Examples of car insurance rate factors include:
+Providers use a wide variety of factors to determine your premium These factors are usually small details about you that help insurers assess your risk as a customer and driver.

-This article will look at how your driving experience plays into determining your auto insurance rates.
-We’ll teach you about the different types of inexperienced drivers.
-Not all inexperienced drivers are necessarily young.
-You’ll also learn about how much driving experience insurers want before they lower your rates.
-Finally, we’ll answer some frequent questions about how your driving experience affects your auto rates.
+This article will look at how your driving experience plays into determining your premium.
+We’ll teach you about the different types of driver skill levels.
+Not all new drivers are necessarily young.
+You’ll also learn about the degree of skill insurers want before they lower your rates.
+Finally, we’ll answer some frequent questions about how this affects your rates.

 Who Are Inexperienced Drivers?

-When you hear the term, “inexperienced driver,” you may think of teenage or young drivers.
-Young drivers are a major part of this category.
-But there are other types of people who may fall into the inexperienced driver group.
-Any new driver, young or old, is an inexperienced one.
-Below is a list of the different types of inexperienced drivers:
+When you hear the term “inexperienced driver,” you may think of teenage or young drivers.
+Young drivers are a significant part of this category.
+But other types of people also fall into this driver group.

 Teenage or Young Drivers

-Teen drivers are probably the most common inexperienced driver.
-They may see even higher rates due to their age.
+Teen drivers generally have been on the road less than older motorists.
+Teenagers may see higher rates due to their age.
 According to TeenDriverSource, drivers between the ages of 16 and 19 get into about four times more crashes than those who are 20 or older.
 This means that young drivers tend to file more claims than older, more mature drivers do.

 Teen drivers may also find it harder to get insurance altogether.
-Their age and inexperience highlight a high risk for insurance companies.
+Their age and lack of time behind the wheel highlight a high risk for providers.
 Parents will usually need to add teens to their policy to ensure that they can get the coverage they need to drive.

-While teens will likely see expensive insurance rates, there are still ways to lower your costs.
-Teen drivers can take advantage of the good student and student-away discounts.
+While teens will likely see expensive premiums, there are still ways to lower your costs.
+Families of teen drivers can take advantage of the good student and student away discount.
 They may also be able to take driver’s education courses to see lower costs.

 Inexperienced drivers don’t have to be young.
-Adults can also be without experience.
-If you’re just getting your driver’s license at any time, you’re likely to see higher rates.
+Many adults get their driver’s license later in life.
+New drivers pay higher rates.
 This is because you have no track record for insurance companies to look at.
 No matter the age, you’re still a risk to insurers because of this uncertainty.
 Even if you’re 50 years old, this situation can apply to you.

 It’s no secret that driving experience can impact your rates.
-But exactly how much experience do insurers want you to have?
-You’re generally not going to see an exact number from insurers.
+But exactly how much do insurance companies prefer?
+You’re generally not going to see an exact number from them.
 But there are ways to estimate when your rates will lower.